Bobby Puleo

 Bobby Puleo (born 1974) is a regular-footed American professional skateboarder and artist.

 Life

-Born in Passaic, New Jersey, Puleo began skateboarding at 10.
+Born in Clifton, New Jersey, Puleo began skateboarding at 10.
 His first board was the Skull and Sword Powell Peralta board, which he received for Christmas in 1984.
 Puleo started coming to New York at 16 to skate street spots, like the Brooklyn Banks and others.
 In 1998, Puleo moved to West 108th Street.
 Since childhood, Puleo has been a collector of found objects.

 Skateboarding career

 Puleo has been a professional skateboarder for over 20 years, Puleo's first pro deck was on Mad Circle skateboards.
 Puleo was skating a lot with filmer Aaron Meza for the FTC Penal Code 100A video released in 1996.
 Scott Johnston and Meza introduced Puleo to Justin Girard who put him on Mad Circle.
 Before Mad Circle, while riding for Metropolitan, Puleo got put on Stereo.

 In 2018, Puleo sat down with Transworld Skateboarding to talk about his favorite skateboarder: Mark Gonzales.